gudfun3/AngularDataTableDataChartDataGrid/README.md

 This is POC on Angular / D3 / AgGrid/ NgxCharts
 More D3 Demos using Angular will be updated here

-1.First Obstacle Faced:(solved)
+* First Obstacle Faced:(solved)
-Component level Css dont reflect on component level elements on page while using D3 solved : Solved by using Css Shadow piercing combinator Style scope
+Component level Css dont reflect on component level elements on page while using D3
+* solved : Solved by using Css Shadow piercing combinator Style scope
 The styles specified in @Component metadata apply only within the template of that component.